databendlabs/databend/tests/logictest/README.md

 1
 ```

-3. if some test has flaky failure, and you want ignore it, simply add skipped before statement query.(Remove it after problem solved)
+3. if some test has a flaky failure, and you want to ignore it, simply add skipped before statement query.
+(Remove it after the problem is solved)
 ```
 statement query skipped I
 select 1;